 Based on Deuteronomywhich states that if a criminal is put to death by hanging, “his body shall not remain all night hanging on the tree, but thou shalt surely bury him that same day,” the rabbis conclude that to mistreat or mutilate the body of a deceased (known in Hebrew as nivul hamet) is a violation of scriptural law. (www)

 (Judges 20) 1 Then all the Israelites came out, from Dan to Beer-sheba, including the land of Gilead, and the congregation assembled in one body before the LORD at Mizpah.
 2 The chiefs of all the people, of all the tribes of Israel, presented themselves in the assembly of the people of God, four hundred thousand foot-soldiers bearing arms.
 3 (Now the Benjaminites heard that the people of Israel had gone up to Mizpah.)

-[The Master’s strategy has worked.
-The amputated and putrefying bodily parts of the concubine have enraged the tribes of Israel, and they took up arms in readiness to redress the crime that has been committed.
-One can presume here that the Benjaminites did not send any representatives.]
+The Levite’s strategy has worked.
+The amputated and putrefying bodily parts of the concubine have enraged the men of Israel, and they took up arms in readiness to redress the crime that has been committed.
+One can presume here that only the Benjaminites in Gibeah did not send any representatives.